The Best Flowers For Container Gardening

 No backyard?
 No problem!
 These urban gardening tips are perfect for small spaces.

-Sometimes called Floss flower, ageratum produces clusters of tuft-like flowers in blue, violet, white, or burgundy (a newer colour introduction in the past few years).
-Well suited to full sun or partial shade, most varieties are less than 12 inches tall, making them great candidates for window boxes or fillers in larger containers.
+Sometimes called floss flower, ageratum produces clusters of tuft-like flowers in blue, violet, white, or burgundy (a newer colour introduction in the past few years).
+Well suited to full sun or partial shade, most varieties are less than 12 inches (30 centimetres) tall, making them great candidates for window boxes or fillers in larger containers.
 If you find your ageratum becoming untidy, cut back your plant to a third of its height every couple of weeks.
 This will generate sturdy new shoot growth and plenty of new flowers.

 If you have a nice sunny spot, you can easily grow Osteospermums, a type of African daisy.
 Once established, they will bloom until frost with regular deadheading.
 They come in a rainbow of colours from soft yellow and peach to deep purple, with some blended colours in newer varieties.
-If you’re looking for something a little different, one specialized line of osteospermums has petals that are spoon-shaped instead of the standard daisy shape.
+If you’re looking for flowers for planters that are a little different, one specialized line of osteospermums has petals that are spoon-shaped instead of the standard daisy shape.

-An ideal annual for sunny containers providing you keep it well watered, nemesia grows less than a foot tall and is a great annual flower for pots because it bushes out well.
+Ideal flowers for planters that get plenty of sun (providing you keep it well watered), nemesia grows less than a foot (30 centimetres) tall and is a great container plant because it bushes out well.
 This plant has many shoots bearing sprays of delicate flowers in a rainbow of shades and colour combinations.
 Nemesia grows easily from seed.
 You can also purchase the specialty cultivars to get unusual colour combinations.
 Some varieties are fragrant, which makes them a great choice to for containers on decks or along walkways where everyone can enjoy their scent.